bryango/seatlib/README.md

 # seatlib
 Library seat watcher for Tsinghua

-This script only watches an area for available seats.
-It does **not** book the seat for you.
+- This script only _watches_ library areas for available seats.
+- It does _**not**_ book the seat for you.
+That should be done manually.
+- Pull requests are very welcomed!

 ## install